Bristol Community College

 Bristol Community College (Bristol) is a public community college with four campuses in Southeastern Massachusetts.

 History

 The college was originally established in December 1965 when it was instituted by the Massachusetts Board of Regional Community Colleges.
-The college originally only existed at 64 Durfee Street with a lease from Southeastern Massachusetts Technical Institute (UMass Dartmouth today), but the college eventually expanded to a full campus on 774 Elsbree Street in the mid-1970s.
+The college originally only existed at 64 Durfee Street with a lease from Southeastern Massachusetts Technical Institute (the current University of Massachusetts Dartmouth), but the college eventually expanded to a full campus on 774 Elsbree Street in the mid-1970s.

 Campuses

 The Fall River campus is located on 65 acre of land at 777 Elsbree Street.
 There are three additional campuses in New Bedford located at 800 Purchase Street, Attleboro located at 11 Field Road (which is shared with Bridgewater State University) and Taunton located at 2 Hamilton St.

 Prior to 2014, Bristol held Taunton operations through day and night classes at Cohannet School and Benjamin A. Friedman Middle School, respectively.
 In 2014 it occupied the former Taunton Catholic Middle School in Taunton, which now houses a satellite campus of its own.
 In 2021, it moved to the centrally located former Coyle & Cassidy Memorial High School.
 Prior to 2019, Bristol was located in the now demolished Silver City Galleria.